Xen0byte/har-viewer/README.md

    - Option 2: Open a file from a remote url
 3. Analyze your file

+_If you want to install this software in your own environment checkout [this](./docs/installation.md)._
 _If you don't know how to generate `.har` files, see [here](./docs/generate.md)._

 ## Roadmap